Generic selectors

 For this reason, trials will come upon us.
 God tests of all His begotten children to prove whether our hearts and minds are fully committed to Him.
 Read each of the following verses carefully because suffering is the price for eternal life:

-JOHN 16:33 These things I have spoken to you, so that in Me you may have peace.
-In the world you shall have tribulation.
-But be courageous!
-I have overcome the world.
+JOHN 16:33 “These things I have spoken to you, that in Me you may have peace.
+In the world you will have tribulation; but be of good cheer, I have overcome the world.”

 Trials, suffering, and persecution come in many forms.
-Some are about jobs and money, some are about a spouse or children, some involve others in the Church, some are in the form of illness or injury.
+Some are about jobs and money, some are about a spouse or children, some involve others in the ekklesia, some are in the form of illness or injury.
 God will use whatever means He deems necessary to help us overcome so that He can impugn His righteousness to us.

 Now it is certain that God has healed people of sickness and injury in the past and will do so in the future, but it will be according to His will to perfect us unto eternal salvation.
-Still, healing from God requires something from us as well—faith: “This man heard Paul speaking; who, after looking intently at him, and seeing that he had faith to be healed.”
-(Acts 14:9).
-Without faith, even Jesus Christ could not help others: “And He did not do many works of power there because of their unbelief.”
-(Matthew 13:58).
+Still, healing from God requires something from us as well—faith:

 However, none of this is a guarantee that God will miraculously heal any one of us.
 Why?
 Besides the fact that God promises to try us so we are perfected, there’s another more subtle reason.
 All the suffering and disease that comes upon us has a dual purpose.
 Those that suffer are also a test for others.
-In talking about the works of faith, James tells us that it not enough to do nothing:
+In talking about the works of faith, James tells us that it not enough to DO NOTHING:

-JAMES 2:14-18 What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?
-15 If a brother or sister be naked, and destitute of daily food, 16 And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?
-17 Even so faith, if it hath not works, is dead, being alone.
-18 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
+JAMES 2:14-18 What does it profit, my brethren, if someone says he has faith but does not have works?
+Can faith save him?
+15 If a brother or sister is naked and destitute of daily food, 16 and one of you says to them, “Depart in peace, be warmed and filled,” but you do not give them the things which are needed for the body, what does it profit?
+17 Thus also faith by itself, if it does not have works, is dead.
+18 But someone will say, “You have faith, and I have works.”
+Show me your faith without your works, and I will show you my faith by my works.

 Clearly, if we know a brother or sister in need, whether it is due to sickness or disease or some other condition, our faith is proven by our works.
 The closer we are to someone, the more God expects from us because we are familiar with their needs more than others.
 Knowing of someone’s needs is where we find opportunity to serve, especially through prayer.

 This is even more poignant for those who have experienced similar trials as others.
 Those who have endured similar trials have learned strength and faith that they can share with others so that they might be encouraged by the example of someone who fully understands.
-Notice:”
+Notice:

 It is certain that God will continue to physically heal some but it is just as clear that others must suffer.
 Maybe this generation has more to learn with the approaching tribulation.
 Perhaps those living in this age of godless and loveless people need to grow more in agape love through sufferings, both of ourselves and others.